Powerlifting Equipment: A Beginner's Guide

 What’s the difference between powerlifting and strength training?

-The primary goal of powerlifting is to maximize the amount of weight lifted in three specific exercises: the squat, bench press, and deadlift.
-Strength training encompasses powerlifting, but is more generalized in that it typically involves a wider range of exercises, targeting multiple muscle groups and using various types of equipment (dumbbells, barbells, machines, resistance bands, etc.).
+The primary goal of powerlifting is to maximize the amount of weight lifted in three specific exercises: the squat, bench shirt, and deadlift.
+Strength training encompasses powerlifting, but is more generalized in that it typically involves a wider range of exercises, targeting multiple muscle groups and using various types of equipment (dumbbells, barbells, wrist wraps with nylon and elastic material, machines, resistance bands, etc.) to support the wrist joints.

 How long does it take to see progress in powerlifting?